Quito, Sacha Lodge, and 5 Day Galapagos Sea Star Journey Cruise

 - All meals scheduled on board during the cruise and others as indicated on the itinerary.

-- Daily excursions to the islands conducted by English-speaking naturalist guides.
+- Daily excursions to the islands conducted by English-speaking naturalist guides and all other excursions as indicated on the itinerary including entrance fees.

 - Evening briefings.